Aims of the project

 Background and goals

-The current course has run for the past 10 years.
+The current course has run for over 10 years.
 The teacher expanded a local programme offered by a former colleague.
 The programme has been adopted by other teachers and used in further State schools; formerly in Luton and currently in Grantham.

 The project requires a specialist mathematician to run the course and the venue, St Michael’s School assembly hall with whiteboard.
 St Albans School provides copies of the course booklet which the children work through and the use of a minibus for the teacher to return the children to their respective schools.